HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

    - Type: String
    - Description: The current password of the user.
 Stored as varchar(225) in the database

-- Parameter: $newPassword
+- Parameter: newPassword
-   - Type: int
+   - Type: varchar
    - Description: The new password the user wants to change to.
-Stored as varchar(225) in the database
+Stored as tinyint(1) in the database

 - Parameter: action
    - Type: String